 Halal kill plants are CONSTANTLY being cited and shut down by the USDA for horrific infractions.
 One of the things that halal kill plants are notorious for is putting already-dead animals in the human consumption line.

 All slaughterhouses throughout the U.S., whether halal, kosher, organic, or regular, are required to follow USDA regulations regarding the condition of their facilities and their treatment of animals, and violators are subject to penalties and prosecution.
 We found no evidence in publicly available USDA records or news accounts indicating that halal slaughtering plants are more frequently cited or shut down by that agency for violations of sanitary or animal handling regulations than non-halal plants are.
 Additionally, halal requirements specifically prohibit the use of animals that have died prior to the slaughtering process.

 Since Islam teaches dishonesty (taqiyyah) and no regard for one's neighbor, this kind of sickening behavior is standard.

 This statement is a complete misunderstanding of the concept of taqiyyah, which is derived from an Arabic meaning of "to protect" or "to shield oneself."
-According to Islamic scholars, the only time a Muslim is allowed to conceal his faith is when his life is threatened and the action of lying about his faith is necessary to help protect his life.
-The concept of taqiyyah applies only under this specific circumstance; it is not license for Muslims to lie or be deceitful as a general practice.
+According to Islamic scholars, the only time a Muslim is allowed to conceal his faith is whenthe action of lying about his faith is necessary to help protect himself or others from a threatened loss of life or serious physical harm.
+The concept of taqiyyah applies only under this specific circumstance; it is not license for Muslims to lie or be deceitful as a general practice: